Deployment and next steps

 You might not be able to do much with that output, but it means the mapping has worked successfully, which is the important part for this task.

 Congrats!
-You’ve reached the end of the introduction for now.
-This document is still a work in progress and new content will be added at a later date.
-If you’d like to go further now, why don’t you try one of the following guides which introduce extra aspects of the XP experience?
+You’ve reached the end of this introduction.
+If you’d like to go further now, try one of the following guides which introduce additional aspects of the Enonic experience?

 - Introduction to headless CMS